 We are called to be set apart for God's use (sanctified) and a part of that is being in control of our own bodies.
 In 1 Peter 1:2, we saw that this process of sanctification is a work of the Holy Spirit.
 Therefore, to control our bodies we can listen to the Spirit and God will help us to avoid the temptations of lust.

-and that in this matter no one should wrong his brother or take advantage of him.
-The Lord will punish men for all such sins, as we have already told you and warned you.
-For God did not call us to be impure, but to live a holy life.
+No one should wrong his brother in this matter or take advantage of him, because the Lord punishes all who do such things - as we have explained to you before at length.
+For God did not call us to live an unclean life but a holy one.

 Sin is and will be punished even for those who believe in Jesus.
 This punishment does not affect salvation but is like a parent that disciplines their child.
 God called us to be pure and holy and so He corrects us and allows consequences for sin in order that we may grow.